durrcommasteven/durrcommasteven.github.io/_posts/2024-10-01-shiny-balls.md

 So I coded it up and started making pretty pictures with my ray tracer:

-## Iteration 1
+## Generation 1
-At iteration 1, we have 4 spheres in a tetrahedron.
+At generation 1, we have 4 spheres in a tetrahedron.

 <figure>
 <img src="{{site.baseurl}}/assets/images/post_5/app_8.png" alt="apollonian-packing-1" style="width:100%">